PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Installation via snippet should be done only if Tag Manager is not available or you want to track multiple domains / subdomains.

-This code should be added just before you want to use the API.
-Additionally snippet has to be configured this way:
+This code should be added near the top of the ``<head>`` tag and before any other script or CSS tags.
+PPMS configuration additionally requires 2 changes in example code.

     * String ``XXX-XXX-XXX-XXX-XXX`` should be replaces with :term:`app ID` (e.g. ``efcd98a5-335b-48b0-ab17-bf43f1c542be``).
     * String ``ppms.example.com`` should be replaced with your PPMS domain name.